reportportal/reportportal/README.md

 - choose only required Bug Tracking System integration service.
 Exclude the rest

 To customize deployment and make it production-ready please follow [customization steps and details](https://github.com/reportportal/reportportal/wiki/Production-Ready-set-and-Deployment-Customization)

+## Troubleshooting

+If the `analyzer` service fails on the `train_models` task with `PermissionError: [Errno 13] Permission denied: '/data/storage/analyzer'`, it's because the analyzer image (DHI-based since 5.15.5) runs as a non-root user while Docker creates the `analyzer-storage` volume root-owned.
+This is handled automatically by the `analyzer-storage-init` job in `docker-compose.yml`, which chowns the volume to the analyzer's runtime UID/GID before `analyzer` starts.

 ## Integration.
 How to get log data in